 The content of this Guide does not constitute legal or other professional advice or an opinion of any kind.
 The user is advised to seek specific legal advice or other professional advice.
-While the information contained in this manual is believed to be accurate as of the summer of 2014, it is not so warranted.
-The reader should note that federal, provincial and municipal laws and regulations change frequently and it is recommended that you check with the appropriate authorities, including representatives of the Restaurant Association of Nova Scotia, Nova Scotia Department of Agriculture, Nova Scotia Alcohol and Gaming Division, the Nova Scotia Tourism Agency, Access Nova Scotia and your local municipal government to obtain up-to-date information on laws that may affect starting and running a restaurant in Nova Scotia.
+While the information contained in this manual is believed to be accurate as of the winter of 2018, it is not so warranted.
+The reader should note that federal, provincial and municipal laws and regulations change frequently and it is recommended that you check with the appropriate authorities, including representatives of the Restaurant Association of Nova Scotia, Nova Scotia Department of Environment, Department of Agriculture, Nova Scotia Alcohol and Gaming Division, Tourism Nova Scotia, Access Nova Scotia and your local municipal government to obtain up-to-date information on laws that may affect starting and running a restaurant in Nova Scotia.